SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-9/index.md

 [!include[ALT](../../includes/warn-win-client-discontinued.md)]

 > [!NOTE]
-> Microsoft .NET v 4.8 is required for SuperOffice 9
+> Microsoft .NET 4.8 is required for SuperOffice 9
 >
 > The installer will handle the installation of .NET 4.8 for you, but some clients may like to pre-install it themselves.